shreyss99/iNeuron-ai/Data Structures and Algorithms Challenge/Challenge 5/File-Manipulation/README.md

 ## FILE MANIPULATION
 -  This is a FILE MANIPULATION application created in Python with os module and data structures.
+-  In this application user can perform the 4 operations like:
+	- Searching a specific file
+	- Sorting the files
+	- Segregating all files and placing in folders
+	- Merging multiple files into a single file

 ***